aosabook/500lines/dagoba/dagoba.markdown

            .run()
 ```

-This is pretty clumsy, and doesn't scale well --- what if we wanted six layers of ancestors?
+This is pretty clumsy, and doesn't scale well&mdash;what if we wanted six layers of ancestors?
 Or to look through an arbitrary number of ancestors until we found what we wanted?

 It'd be nice if we could say something like this instead: